oracle-livelabs/apex/oci-document-understanding/3-create-application/3-create-application.md

 In this lab, you:

 - Create an Application
-- Invoke OCI Doc Understanding using Rest Data Source
+- Invoke OCI Doc Understanding using REST Data Source
 - Enhance Home Page to Upload Invoices and Process the document
 - Create Processes to upload Invoice to Object Storage and Automate DML
 - Integrate Document Understanding API and Parse the Response